scilus/tractoflow_documentation/source/pipeline/input.rst

 --------------

 It is possible not to follow the BIDS format.
-In that case, the input root parameter is called using ``--root`` and requires the following file structure:
+In that case, the input root parameter is called using ``--input`` and requires the following file structure:

 ::